Sensex, Nifty tumble as auto stocks lead market rout; IT sector bucks trend

 The broader market indices underperformed the benchmarks, with Nifty Next 50 falling 2.23 per cent and Nifty Midcap Select declining 1.24 per cent.
 The banking sector also faced pressure, with Nifty Bank dropping 0.99 per cent to 51,288.80.

-“The bears looked determined and well in control right from the open and effortlessly took prices lower the entire day,” noted Tejas Shah from JM Financial & BlinkX, adding that “Support for Nifty is now seen at 24,700-750 and 24,500.”
+“The bears looked determined and well in control right from the open and effortlessly took prices lower the entire day,” said Tejas Shah from JM Financial & BlinkX, adding that “Support for Nifty is now seen at 24,700-24,750 and 24,500.”

 Market volatility increased as indicated by the India VIX, which rose 2.87 per cent to 13.43.
 The market saw 245 stocks hitting 52-week highs, while 35 touched their 52-week lows.